One of the cheapest climbing shoes ever… although that’s not necessarily a good thing.

 BEST OF THE REST

 The Kronos/Kira is a flat, mid-stiffness shoe with an asymmetrical last that’s a step up from the Evolv Defy.
 It’ll feel most at home when edging and smearing on vertical and slabby walls.
-That being said they’ll do just fine on overhang and modern bouldering styles.
-A generous toe patch and snug heel are to thank in this respect.
+That being said, they’ll do just fine on overhang and modern bouldering styles.
+A generous toe patch and snug heel are to thank for that.

 The Kronos/Kira is made with 4.2mm of Trax SAS rubber, which creates a moderately stiff sole.
 They’re also designed with variation in rubber thickness: thinner rubber on the typical pressure points and hot spots, while the toe boasts a thicker patch for durability.
 For beginner climbers who might wear through rubber quickly, this is a great bonus.